Channagiri

 Channagiri is a town in Davanagere district in the state of Karnataka, India.
 It is a taluk headquarters in Davanagere District from 1997.
 Before it was the part of Shivamogga District.
-It is also been called as “ Adike Naadu” for growing areca as major agricultural crop.
-Channagiri has historical stories associated with Keladi Nayakas.
-Channagiri is named after the Keladi queen Keladi cenamma.

 Etymology

 During Ganga Possession in this place called Asandinadu.
 Later goes under the rule of Kalyani Chalukya subsequently ruled by Pandyas of Uchchangi, later place passed into the hands of the Keladi Nayaka Kingdom in 17th century.

 It is said that the hill was fortified by Rani Chennamma of Keladi (1672–1697), queen of Keladi Nayaka Kingdom and town was named after her.

 Geography

 Channagiri is located at 14.03°N 75.93°E. It has an average elevation of 662 metres (2171 feet).